eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 The library will automatically try to handle the invalid proof response and place a second request which includes proofs.
 This can be done only if caller has provided a `popSigner` while invoking `requestSingleAndUpdateState()`.
-In case, that this second request fails with `invalid_proof` library will not retry the request and an error will be reported to caller.
+In case, that this second request fails with `invalid_proof` library will report as `IrrecoverableInvalidProof`.

 #### Place credential request next steps